StackStorm/st2/docs/source/install/sources.rst

     ...
     ...

-Stanley can now be operated using the REST API, st2 CLI, and the st2client python client library.
+st2 can now be operated using the REST API, st2 CLI, and the st2client python client library.
 Hubot/Chat integration is also provided.